notCroptu/GarPic/README.md

 [Unity Forum - Scene object with NetworkObject disappears on client](https://discussions.unity.com/t/scene-object-with-networkobject-disappears-on-client/939204)

 So I enabled Scene Management in the `NetworkManager` and started using `NetworkManager.Singleton.SceneManager.LoadScene()` to transition between scenes instead of directly with `SceneManager`, so it knows to find and synchronize scene spawned objects across all clients during scene loading.

+##### Setting Nicks

+Since I couldn’t rely on each client to detect new connections and add entries themselves as they could add each other multiple times, I first created a server RPC method, `SetNicknameServerRpc`, which theoretically would update the nickname associated with a given `clientId` when requested.

+Each client has a confirm button tied to `UpdatePlayerNickname`, which sends this request to the server.
+Once the nickname is updated in the list, the `OnListChanged` event is triggered, which all clients listen to in order to refresh their UI.

+However, I discovered that the server or host client can't call a Server RPC, but since I cannot allow clients to have write permission on the list directly, I had to separate `SetNicknameServerRpc` into `SetNickname` method so if the calling client is the server, it can skip RPC and directly modify the list.
+The new method is responsible for actually modifying the list and to invoke `OnListChanged` event, and notify all clients, while the `SetNicknameServerRpc` is now only used for regular clients to tell the server to use `SetNickname`.

 ### Conclusions